Life with AI

 Safety at Scale

-• Working at height: Above 1,000 feet, wind, temperature, oxygen levels, and fatigue factors compound.
+• Working at height protocols far beyond current standards.
+Above 1,000 feet, wind, temperature, oxygen levels, and fatigue factors compound.
 Personal fall arrest systems must function reliably in conditions no construction project has operated in.

-• Material movement: The supply chain entry (construction-logistics/supply-chain/supply-chain-logistics) addresses material throughput of 50,000-100,000 tonnes per day.
+• Material movement safety.
+The supply chain entry (construction-logistics/supply-chain/supply-chain-logistics) addresses material throughput of 50,000-100,000 tonnes per day.
 Every crane lift, every material transfer, every vertical hoist operation is a safety event at scale.

-• Concurrent operations: Hundreds of work fronts active simultaneously mean safety exclusion zones, crane swing conflicts, and falling object risks must be managed across a 3.5-mile site in three dimensions.
+• Concurrent operations management.
+Hundreds of work fronts active simultaneously mean safety exclusion zones, crane swing conflicts, and falling object risks must be managed across a 3.5-mile site in three dimensions.

 The Automation Question